DMS055/DMS055/README.md

 I'm a somewhat expirienced full stack web and software developer, a guitarist and a full-time depressed idiot.

-I’m currently learning Vue.js and Visual C++ with JUCE framework and general audio processing.
+I’m currently expanding my React knowledge and playing around with unnecessarily complex stuff in HTML canvas (it's way more fun that you'd expect!).

 __To contact me, add me on Discord - D.M.S#0225__